vishvAsa/vedAH_yajuH/taittirIyam/sUtram/ApastambaH/gRhyam/paddhatiH/shrIvaiShNavaH/shrInivAsa-deshikaH/02_apara-prayogaH/00/04_shrInivAsa-prastAvaH_En.md

 (XXV)

 80 and 81.
 The vrishabothsarjanam is described in pages 80 and 81, it is said that the right ear of the male-calf chakra and in the left ear sankha should be drawn (written) with turmeric powder and sandal paste.
-Further the mantras "pisanga rupa" पिशङ्गरुपसुभरः is to be recited in its right ear and in the left ear "Tannas Turipa" is to be recited.
+Further the mantras "pisanga rupa" पिशङ्गरुपसुभरः is to be recited in its right ear and in the left ear "Tannas Turipa" तत्रः तुरीप अघपॊषयित्नु is to be recited.
 It is to be worshipped with "Shodasoparchana" (16 upachanas) (page 82).
 The danas mentioned here are given during Ananda Homa of the 10th day function.
 The writing of chakra and shanka are not done.

 ## Adya Masikam